Candles are a great way to set the mood. These tapers work well in any candle holder, and they can even be used for emergency kits or power outages.

 Continue tightening the wicks until they are straight.
 Reduce the taper to the melted wax.
 It should be covered with wax.

 Grab the stick that holds the top of your wick and quickly dip it in the melted wax.
-You must do this quickly up and down to avoid the wax from slipping off the string.
+It would help if you did this quickly up and down to avoid the wax from slipping off the string.

 To ensure the wax sticks, the best way to make sure the wax doesn’t slip off the string is to leave each candle with a thin layer of wax on it.
 Then return to the candle to dip more.

-- After each dip, gently blow on the string.
-This will help it position itself for cooling.
+- After each dip, gently blow on the string, which will help it position itself for cooling.

 - The wax will initially cover the taper, and gradually a taper candle can form.
-Continue to dip patiently in order to add layers of wax.
+Continue to dip patiently to add layers of wax.